SR5-FoundryVTT/SR5-FoundryVTT/README.md

 ## Learn more
 To learn more about the features of the system and how to use them, please visit our wiki: https://github.com/smilligan93/SR5-FoundryVTT/wiki
+If you want to improve our wiki and help us out, feel free to contact us on the FoundryVTT discord server.

 ## Report issues
 Found some problem?
 Please report it in our issue tracker or on discord.

 ## Want to help out?
 Great, thanks :) Please check this page for more information: https://github.com/smilligan93/SR5-FoundryVTT/wiki/How-to-help-out
+There is also the README-dev.md for development.

 ## Licences
 Icons provided by Font Awesome: https://fontawesome.com/license